AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/style-system.md

 ---
 # Developing with the Style System {#developing-with-the-style-system}

-Learn how to implement individual styles and re-use Core Components using Experience Manager's Style System.
+Learn how to implement individual styles and reuse Core Components using Experience Manager's Style System.
 This tutorial covers developing for the Style System to extend Core Components with brand-specific CSS and advanced policy configurations of the Template Editor.

 ## Prerequisites {#prerequisites}